macrolit/record-keeper/README.md

 ## Module System

-record-keeper supports git-managed plugin modules for parsing, processing, automation, and prompts.
+recordkeeper supports git-managed plugin modules for parsing, processing, automation, and prompts.
 Anyone can easily contribute by simply uploading an installable plugin to github.